Document Classification: Theoretical Exploratory Paper

 Bogle's essence lay in his system design capability that eliminated complexity while preserving essentials.

-- Index Investing: A strategy of holding mutual funds that track the entire market.
+Index Investing [Established Term]: A strategy of holding mutual funds that track the entire market.
 Popularized by Bogle.
 It diversifies the risks of individual stock selection.

-- Self-OS Engineering: From a Thought Engineering perspective, the practice of systematizing one's judgment criteria into habits and incorporating them into updatable systems.
+Self-OS Engineering [Theoretical Construct]: From a Thought Engineering perspective, the hypothesized practice of systematizing one's judgment criteria into habits and incorporating them into updatable systems.
+Franklin's 13 Virtues represents an early documented example of this pattern.

-- Thought Engineering: An academic discipline that integrates spirituality and logic to structurally design and improve human cognitive systems.
+Thought Engineering [Theoretical Construct]: A proposed academic discipline that integrates spirituality and logic to structurally design and improve human cognitive systems.

 - Those Who Receive Fish: Seek temporary profits.
 Highly dependent on external sources, vulnerable to environmental changes.
 In investing, these are people who blindly follow "recommended stocks."